-Separate the IANA Functions from the current operator (i.e. ICANN) if warranted and in line with agreed processes.
+Separate the IANA Functions from the current operator (i.e., ICANN) if warranted and in line with agreed processes.

 Convene a process for selecting a new IANA Functions Operator.

 Consider separability in any future transfer of the IANA Functions.

 Multistakeholderism: Any proposal must foster multistakeholder participation in the future oversight of the IANA Functions.